urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-where a kind designated as ** may be any supported kind value for the type
+- a kind designated as ** may be any supported kind value for the type

-The _character_ kind returned is the value of **kind** if present.
+- The _character_ kind returned is the value of **kind** if present.
   otherwise, a single default _character_ is returned.

 ### **Description**